leekirby/jigsaw/README.md

-# remaker
+# jigsaw
-A browser extension tool for modifying web page content, with the purpose of rapid prototyping ideas and concepts for user testing.
+A browser extension tool for modifying web page content.
+Generally used to validation UI changes or rapid prototyping ideas and concepts for user testing.

 ## License